 - Change to a whisk attachment and mix tin the heavy cream, vanilla, lemon zest, and vanilla bean seeds on low, then increase mixer speed to high until the mixture is very thick, like whipped cream.

-- Line a 2 cup capacity coeur a la creme dish or a sieve with a piece of cheesecloth (large enough to drape over sides).
+- Line a coeur a la creme dish or a sieve with a piece of cheesecloth (large enough to drape over sides).
 Place over a bowl to catch any liquid drainage.

-- To make sauce, combine fresh raspberries, sugar and 2 tablespoons water in a small saucepan.
+- To make the sauce, combine fresh raspberries, sugar and 2 tablespoons water in a small saucepan.
 Bring to a boil, then lower heat and cook for about 4 minutes.